-Shining standard of mental health, was I. I put on a plain, black headband between my bangs and the rest of my straight, thick golden brown sugar colored hair.
+Shining standard of mental health, was I. I put on a plain, black headband between my bangs and the rest of my straight, thick, golden brown sugar colored hair.
 It was cut in a bob, to just below my jawline.
 My black, plastic, thin-frame glasses outlined my hazel eyes.
 They were small enough that my chubby cheeks of my heart-shaped face didn’t push the frames up when I smiled.
 My face matched the rest of me: flirting with the line between average and plump.
 It didn’t help that I was a mere five-foot-two, a midget compared to the tree people of my family.

-A couple people watched on, curious, as I made my way to the back door, and a couple nodded, to which I nodded in return.
+A couple people watched on, curious, as I made my way to the back door, and a couple nodded to which I nodded in return.
 I may hate people, but that was no reason not to be polite.
 I wasn’t raised by wolves, after all.
 Though the members of my father’s old unit, and the charity committee members my mother was acquainted with might disagree.
 We were a rather tenacious family.

 As I reached the back door, a woman exited at exactly nine-forty-nine on the nose.
-She wasn’t much taller than me, her short sangria hair was pulled back in a ponytail that couldn’t quite gather all the hair up.
+She wasn’t much taller than me, and her short sangria hair was pulled back in a ponytail that couldn’t quite gather all the hair up.
 Bangs that were wavy went across a forehead with a light dusting of freckles, which could be found everywhere her pale skin was exposed.
 Her black polo had the logo of The Infamous Chicken’s mascot: a chicken wearing a swashbuckler’s outfit, complete with poofy plume on its hat, and a sword.

-She turned and came face-to-face with me, the only indication of her surprise at my sudden nearness a slight widening of her sapphire blue eyes.
+She turned and came face-to-face with me, with the only indication of her surprise at my sudden nearness a slight widening of her sapphire blue eyes.